 Spend an hour or two at the museum and hopping on and off the bus, making sure to snap things like the Santa Barbara Mission and the Courthouse as well.
 After you’re done soaking up the sights, go for an afternoon wine tasting at Grassini Family Vineyards tasting room, if you want to stay in town, or drive 50 minutes to the Bridlewood Estate Winery out in the countryside.

 Make sure you don’t “taste” too much wine if you’re driving (probably not a good idea to partake at all; buy a bottle instead!) and then head back into town.
 You’re probably starving by this point, so after the 45 minute drive back into town, you will find yourself thankfully at The Lark.
 Eat fancy food, drink classy cocktails, then, if you need more, you’ll be in the Funk Zone again so don’t worry about that!

-Santa Barbara may not be the number one tourist destination in California, but there’s definitely enough here to keep your run of the mill tourists entertained for a few days.
+Santa Barbara may not be the first place that comes to mind when planning a trip to California, but there’s definitely enough here to keep your run of the mill tourists entertained for a few days.
 If crowds aren’t your thing, however, or if you just prefer to travel to see more unusual attractions, then there are thankfully a fair few unique things to do in Santa Barbara to make a trip here worth your while.